DIPlib/diplib/src/documentation/main.md

 - Write new algorithms.
 If you have an algorithm that you'd like to contribute to the project, we'll be happy to see it!

-- Create an interface to another library or scripting language
+- Create an interface to another library or scripting language.

+- Create tutorials for how to use *DIPlib*, *DIPimage* and/or *PyDIP*.

+- Fix bugs or improve documentation.

-- Fix bugs, improve documentation, add code to the unit tests
+- Add code to the unit tests.

-- Create a nice *Doxygen* theme for the documentation, create a logo for the project
+- Create a nice *Doxygen* theme for the documentation, or create a logo for the project.

-In any of these cases, fork the project, create a new branch for your contribution, and send a pull request.
-Do also read \ref styleguide, and make sure you adhere to it.
+In any of these cases, see [the `CONTRIBUTING` file](https://github.com/DIPlib/diplib/blob/master/CONTRIBUTING.md) to learn how to make optimal use of your time.
 Don't be offended if you receive requests for modifications before your work is merged with the project.

-Your contributions will carry the same licencing terms as the rest of the library, you keep the copyright to any substantial contribution.
+Your documentation and code contributions will carry the same licencing terms as the rest of the library, you keep the copyright to any substantial contribution.

 ## License